 Waterfall hikes are great for goal-oriented kids and anyone who needs a reminder that sometimes the best adventures are in our own backyards.
 Read on for our picks.

-Sussex County Waterfall Hikes
+Sussex County, NJ, Waterfall Hikes

-Passaic County Waterfall Hikes
+Passaic County, NJ, Waterfall Hikes

 Paterson Great Falls is a spectaluar sight.
 Photo by Elaine Paolini Quilici

 This huge waterfall is a sight to behold.
-It's located in a national historical park, and the hike is about a 1.5 miles there and back.
+It's located in a national historical park, and the hike is about 1.5 miles out and back.
 There's a handy self-guided walking tour Mill Mile app that you can listen to while hitting the key sights.
 Suggested donation for entry into the park is $2 per adult.

-Morris County Waterfall Hikes
+Morris County, NJ, Waterfall Hikes

-Essex County Waterfall Hikes
+Essex County, NJ, Waterfall Hikes

 Hemlock Falls is a picturesque cascade nestled in the South Mountain Reservation.

-Hemlock Falls is a 25-foot waterfall that's beautiful, especially after a rainfall.
+Hemlock Falls is a 25-foot waterfall that's especially beautiful after rainfall.
 You can try the 5.5-mile trail with older children, but there are several ways to approach it that even preschoolers can handle.
 Check out our review for some tips.
 Note that if you do the longer hike, the trail is said to be not as well marked, so be sure to bring a map if you want to find the falls.

-Somerset County Waterfall Hikes
+Somerset County, NJ, Waterfall Hikes

 Washington Valley Park may not look like much more than a hidden driveway from the roadside, but take the yellow trail from the parking lot on Gilbride Road and a whole new world awaits.
 You'll need to cross the street, turn left, and about 50 feet ahead is the start of the yellow trail through the forest.
 It won't be long before you'll come across the Buttermilk Falls (not to be confused with the Buttermilk Falls in Sussex County) at the East Branch Reservoir.
-Continue along the two-mile trail and you'll find a hawk-viewing spot.
-This easy-to-moderate hike is very appropriate for kids.
+Continue along the 2-mile trail and you'll find a hawk-viewing spot.
+This short hike is appropriate for older kids.

 Unless noted, photos courtesy of the parks